 A representative from CluedUpp was not promised at all as part of the sign-up process.
 However, I would have liked to have seen someone at the starting point from CluedUpp.
 They do offer support via email and their Facebook page for live events.

 350 teams took part in the Sheffield event, with them all paying £36 each, that’s £12,600.
 They could have sent someone to the start point in a pink t-shirt with a flag or something just in case people have questions or need technical support.
 It would have made it feel like a bigger event.

 From CluedUpp’s perspective, it would be great marketing from passers-by wondering what it’s all about.

 When speaking to some of the witnesses, they said things like, “You’ve already spoken to X, so you know what I mean.”
-When we hadn’t spoken to that witness at all.
+When we hadn’t spoken to that character at all!

-It’s only a minor thing, but it happened several times for different witnesses and it pulled us out of the story flow.
+It’s only a minor thing, but it happened several times for different characters and it pulled us out of the story flow.